 Knowing my budget wouldn’t take me very far, I began dress shopping resigned to the idea that I would have to buy my wedding dress second-hand because I thought it was the only way to find a dress in my price range.

 I started my search by pinning a bunch of dresses I liked on my Pinterest board.
 I didn’t know what I liked, so the boards were helpful in that regard.
 It even provided an opportunity for Sherrod to weigh in which was important to me.
-In the process, I discovered that our tastes were along the same lines.
+In the process, I discovered our tastes were along the same lines.
 I like simple with a little drama and he made sure to tell me what he didn’t like—in his words it was anything that looked like “princess frills” or “a scratched dandelion.”
 I still don’t get where he came up with the scratched dandelion analogy, but it basically encompasses any gown that has a lot of ruffles and fluffiness in the skirt.

 Ultimately, I settled on the trumpet/mermaid style dress, and between my thoughts and Sherrod’s came up with these rules: